chengxiluo/CS889_Project/README.md

 Third parameter (optional) is the number of conversation round, default is 1.

+Note:
+Current Process:
+When user type is real users,
+          - target restaurant is randomly chosen by the system and revealed to users;
-note: when user type is real users, target restaurant information is provided and users have to answer questions from the system based on these information.
+          - target restaurant information is provided;
+          - users have to answer questions from the system based on these information.

+Ideal Process:
+- All the conversations will be through a platform, so no constraints on chatting in natural language.
+- Target restaurant is radomly chosen by the system and not reveal to users;
+- Users learn the preference of simulated user based on past visiting restaurants information;
+- Users answer the question based on these information;
+- The system gives recommendations.